Skip to main content

 Oregon State’s online healthcare administration program requires an internship which will help you gain firsthand experience in the field and further prepare for your career.

-Because a healthcare administration bachelor’s degree program has such varied applications, you can bolster your learning with a microcredential, certificate or graduate school.
+Because a healthcare administration bachelor’s degree program has such varied applications, you can bolster your learning with a microcredential, certificate or graduate degree.
 Some great options from Oregon State include:

-Explore Oregon State’s 100+ online degrees, certificates and microcredentials and find a program that fits with your area of interest.
+Explore Oregon State’s 100+ online degrees, certificates and microcredentials and find a program that’s right for you.

 So, how do you make your next move?